aptos-labs/aptos-indexer-processors/python/README.md

      - Calls the function `parse` to parse the transaction
      - Validates the chain ID and transaction version.
 4. Create a parser.
-   - In `grpc_parser.py`, we have implemented a `parse` function which accepts a `Transaction` as a parameter.
+   - In `event_parser.py`, we have implemented a `parse` function which accepts a `Transaction` as a parameter.
    - The example code shows how to implement custom filtering and parse a `Transaction` and the associated `Event`'s.
-   - The function returns t.
+   - The function returns t ???.
 5. Insert data rows into database.
    - In the example, we use Postgres for the database and SQLAlchemy as the ORM.
 To run the example code, install the following:
      ```
      python -m pip install psycopg2
      python -m pip install sqlalchemy
      ```
-   - In `grpc_client.py`, after the events are parsed, all the event objects are then added to the database.
+   - In `processor.py`, after the events are parsed, all the event objects are then added to the database.
-6. Run `python grpc_client.py` to start indexing!
+6. Run `python processor.py` to start indexing!

 ## Development